SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Probabilistic frameworks}

-AGP \cite{schmidt2023probabilistic} integrates a Sparse Gaussian Process (SGP) layer within a multi-layer perceptron (MLP) to model attention distributions over instances for classification tasks.
+AGP \cite{schmidt2023probabilistic} integrates a SGP layer within a multi-layer perceptron (MLP) to model attention distributions over instances for classification tasks.
 Given input embeddings, the SGP layer computes a variational multivariate normal posterior distribution over the attention values associated with each instance in a bag; Monte Carlo (MC) sampling yields multiple attention values, which are used to reweigh the instance embeddings, resulting in multiple samples of bag-level representations that are subsequently classified.
 The model is trained by maximizing the Evidence Lower Bound (ELBO) with respect to the model parameters.
 Another related approach is BayesMIL \cite{yufei2022bayes}, which addresses the interpretability of attention mechanism in MIL by modeling probabilistic instance weights.
 Specifically, they introduce multiplicative Gaussian noise \cite{kingma2015variationaldropoutlocalreparameterization}, into the projection layers and the classifier.
-Furthermore, they propose the Slide-Dependent Patch Regularizer (SDPR), which imposes a prior encouraging attention scores to remain close to zero for negative bags, while allowing values near zero or one for positive bags in binary classification settings.
 To capture spatial correlations among instance attention distributions, they incorporate a conditional random field (CRF) on top of the learned attention distributions.
-Despite their promise, existing probabilistic approaches lack evaluations with pathology foundation encoders on cancer datasets, extensive instance-level evaluation on other datasets or rely on fixed spatial smoothing kernels that introduce task-specific inductive biases and require manual tuning~\cite{yufei2022bayes}.
-AGP, in particular, faces numerical instabilities and scalability issues on larger datasets, and does not assess instance-level performance.
-In this work, we address these limitations by introducing a feature scaling term in the mean of the SGP variational posterior distribution, an efficient sampling strategy during training and a in AGP, addressing different instabilities, while conducting a comprehensive evaluation of both bag- and instance-level performance on the widely used public benchmarks.
+MixMIL \cite{mixmil} integrates generalized linear mixed models with attention-based MIL by placing Gaussian priors on both instance and bag-level effects, injecting uncertainty into attention scores and estimating respective posterior distributions through variational inference; while robust and interpretable, its largely linear formulation may hinder performance on complex datasets.